farling42/fvtt-easy-regions/README.md

 ## Installation

-Until it is approved, use the following link to install the module:
+Until it is approved, use the following manual manifest link to install the module:

 https://github.com/farling42/fvtt-easy-regions/releases/latest/download/module.json